• Skip to main content

 Many free blacks, Indian slaves, and Spanish flee to Havana to avoid coming under U.S. control.

-Large groups of Black Seminoles and fugitive slaves along the east coast escape to Andros Island in the Bahamas.
+Large groups of Black Seminoles and fugitive slaves along the east coast escaped to Andros Island in the Bahamas.

 The Seminoles continue to assist runaway slaves and clash with the new settlers.

-Circa 1832, the government offers the Seminoles land west of the Mississippi River to leave Florida voluntarily.
+In approximately 1832, the government offers the Seminoles land west of the Mississippi River in exchange for their voluntary departure from Florida.
 Over the next three years, many Seminoles move west.
-Then the U.S. Army arrives to deal with the ones who do not go.
+Then, the U.S. Army arrives to deal with involuntary departures.

-And we have the Second Seminole War, beginning when Seminoles ambush Army troops marching to reinforce Fort King (Ocala).
+And we have the Second Seminole War, beginning when Seminoles ambushed Army troops marching to reinforce Fort King (Ocala).

-The war will continue for seven years, with the Seminoles using guerilla tactics against the regimented Army.
+The war continued for seven years, with the Seminoles using guerilla tactics against the regimented Army.

-The U.S. Army arrest Osceola, a Seminole war leader, while negotiating under a white truce flag in late 1837.
+The U.S. Army arrested Osceola, a Seminole war leader, while negotiating under a white truce flag in late 1837.
 He will die of malaria in jail, making him a martyr for the natives.
-Within five years, the remaining Seminoles surrender.
+Within five years, the remaining Seminoles surrendered.
 The Army forcibly exiles them to Creek lands in the west.
 Some escape and go into the Everglades.

 East Meets West.